Elisheba12/js-basics/README.md

 ### Name 5 things JavaScript can do?

-* Mobile App Development
+* Mobile App Development.
-* Frontend Web Development
+* Frontend Web Development.
-* Backend Web Development
+* Backend Web Development.
-* Game Development
+* Game Development.
-* Artificial Intelligence - Machine learning
+* Artificial Intelligence - Machine learning.

 ### When was ECMAScript first released?

-* The first version of ECMAScript was release in 1997
+* The first version of ECMAScript was release in 1997.

 ### How do you log to the console?

-* console.log()
+* console.log();
-* ex: console.log("Hello World!")
+* ex: console.log("Hello World!");
-  * This example logs Hello World! to the console
+  * This example logs Hello World! to the console.

 ### List the tech fields that use JavaScript, for example FrontEnd?